-When physicians become aware that existing or potential patients have a disability which may impede or limit access to medical services, physicians must take reasonable steps to accommodate the needs of these individuals.
-The purpose in doing so is to eliminate or reduce any barriers or obstacles that disabled individuals may experience.
-Reasonable accommodation of persons with disabilities should be provided in a manner that is respectful of the dignity, autonomy and privacy of the person.
+When physicians become aware that existing patients or individuals who wish to become patients have a disability which may impede or limit access to medical services, the Code requires physicians to take steps to accommodate the needs of these patients or individuals.
+The purpose in doing so is to eliminate or reduce any barriers or obstacles that disabled persons may experience.